by Henry Dyson

 “A process of social influence in which a person can enlist the the aid and support of others to achieve a common goal” (Chemers, 1997)

+The common thread here is that leadership is about accomplishing through a group what we could not have accomplished as individiduals.
 For each of the various examples that you might choose to write about, ask yourself: What was your vision?
 How did this vision come about?
 In what context (e.g. needs, opportunities)?
 How did you communicate this vision to others?
 How did you invite them to identify their own interests/values with this vision?
 How did you inspire them to action?
 How did you marshall the common resources necessary to make this vision a reality?
 How did you enlist the support of others inside or outside your organization?

 Leadership vs. Authority